 How much you make depends on your experience, language proficiency and expertise.
 Other features such as soft skills, project management experience and industry experience can also influence how much you can make.

-Codementor has a rough guide for earnings rates for freelance software developers and it ranges from around $80 per hour to around a $100.
+A rough guide for earnings rates for freelance software developers ranges from around $80 per hour to around a $100.
 Senior developers can expect $100 an hour easy.

 2. How do I become a freelance programmer?

 The path to becoming a freelance programmer is long and arduous but like all such careers, rewards your efforts with some very well paying roles.
 Typically, you would want to learn to become a full stack developer so you know the entire process of programming and software development.
 That would include requirement gathering, database development, UX, graphic design, services, UI development, deployment, testing and performance monitoring.

 If you already know all that and work as a programmer, your task is made shorter but no less easy.
 Most developers and programmers take on freelance gigs outside their day job.
 This is to build a reputation as a reliable freelancer and hopefully acquire regular clients.
 This involves long hours and some late nights but is well worth the effort!